edeniyanda/Python-Xml-To-Sqlite/README.md

 # Python-Xml-To-Sqlite

 This Python script extracts data from an XML file and stores the data in a SQLite database.
-The XML file contains information about music tracks, and the database stores the data in three tables: "Artist", "Album", and "Track".
+The XML file was obtained from a python course online and it contains information about music tracks, and the database stores the data in three tables: "Artist", "Album", and "Track".

 ## Requirements